Amphetamines (central nervous system stimulant)

 One of the compositions for amphetamine is methylated phenylethylamine.
 The other drug, methamphetamine, is similar to amphetamine but contains more methylated phenylethylamine.
 Their chemical structure is very similar.
-Doctors prescribe amphetamines to treat attention deficit hyperactivity disorder, narcolepsy, and obesity.
+Doctors prescribe amphetamines to treat attention deficit hyperactivity disorder and narcolepsy.

 In Canada, they are also prescribed to treat Parkinson’s.
 Both drugs cause the same side effects, dangers, potential for overdose and the same risk of physical dependence.